Thriving Connections

 Thriving Connections Captains are individuals or families who are motivated to get out of poverty.
 The Captain is in charge of creating his or her own plan to increase their financial, professional, and social resources to move out of poverty.
 The Captain will teach his or her Ally about the experience of poverty.
 Captains are comfortable participating in groups and have a willingness to accept support from others, especially Thriving Connections Allies.

-Potential Captains participate in a one-night-a-week training for 24 weeks.
+Potential Captains participate in a one-might-a-week training for 24 weeks.
 Training participants study poverty and discuss and share their experiences surviving without adequate resources.
 They identify strengths and set goals to build financial, professional, and social resources in their own lives.
-Children’s programming and meals are provided free of charge.
+Children's programming and meals are provided free of charge.

 Success Stories

-Thriving connections provides support by making the personal and community connections that are important for successful life change.
+Thriving Connections provides support by making the personal and community connections that are important for successful life change.
 Read some stories of the program's success.

 Caldwell Family Success Story